 1) Try and explain why (prove that) your observations are true.

-2) But if you get stuck, have a look at my book, Rethinking Proof with Sketchpad, which contains a guided discovery and proof of the result (as well as in the Teacher Notes, proofs of the generalizations below).
-Or alternatively, consult my book available in printed form or PDF download at Some Adventures in Euclidean Geometry.
+2) But if you get stuck, have a look at my 2012 book, Rethinking Proof with Sketchpad (free download), which contains a guided discovery and proof of the result (as well as a download link to associated Sketchpad sketches, and in the Teacher Notes, proofs of some of the generalizations below).
+Or alternatively, consult my other book available in printed form or PDF download at Some Adventures in Euclidean Geometry.

 3) Various proofs are available online as a Google search would reveal.
 This site, for example, provides an elementary proof, as well as more proofs of related results, and also more historical background.
 Another reliable source for proofs and historical background to use is, of course, the online encyclopedia Wikipedia's entry on Napoleon's theorem.